DavidCalebChaparroOrozco/Daily-Projects/README.md

     - **Data Storage**: Used dictionaries to manage and store viewer instances, demonstrating the practical use of data structures in conjunction with OOP to handle multiple objects efficiently.

   This project provided a comprehensive exercise in applying OOP principles to a realistic scenario, reinforcing the importance of well-structured, maintainable, and scalable code.
+* Day 133: 🤖 Implementing a Simple Neural Network in Python with Backpropagation 🤖

+  * Today, I worked on a project to build a simple neural network from scratch in Python, focusing on the fundamental concepts of neural networks and backpropagation.
+Here's a summary of what I accomplished:

+    - **Activation Function**: Implemented the sigmoid function and its derivative, which are essential for the forward and backward passes in the neural network.
+    - **Loss Function**: Used the mean squared error (MSE) as the loss function to measure the performance of the neural network.
+    - **Network Initialization**: Created a `NeuralNetwork` class with two hidden layers.
+Randomly initialized the weights for connections between the input layer, hidden layers, and output layer.
+    - **Forward Propagation**: Developed a method to pass input data through the network, compute the activations of the hidden layers and the final output.
+    - **Backward Propagation**: Implemented the backpropagation algorithm to update the weights based on the error between predicted and actual outputs.
+This involved calculating deltas for each layer and adjusting the weights using the learning rate.
+    - **Training the Network**: Trained the neural network using a small dataset, splitting it into training and validation sets.
+Monitored the training and validation loss to ensure the network was learning correctly.
+    - **Prediction**: Added a function to test the trained network with new input data, demonstrating its ability to make predictions.

+  This project provided a hands-on exercise in understanding and implementing the core components of a neural network, from initialization to training and prediction.
+It reinforced key concepts in machine learning, such as forward and backward propagation, weight updates, and performance evaluation.